legiti/legiti-swift-framework-dist/README.md

 </p>

 # Inspetor Antifraud
-Antrifraud Inspetor library for iOS.
+Inspetor antifraud SDK for Swift (iOS apps) integrations.

 ## Description
-Inspetor is an product developed to help your company to avoid fraudulent transactions.
+Inspetor is a product developed to help your company avoid fraudulent transactions.
 This README file should help you to integrate the Inspetor iOS library into your product with a couple steps.

-P.S.: the library was made in Swift and all of the code you'll see here is Swift as well.
+P.S.: the library was made in Swift and all of the code you'll see here is in Swift as well.

-## Demo
+## Demo App
-If you think that this tutorial and whatever you saw 'til now wasn't clear enough, maybe you need some hand's on.
-Thinking about that, our team builded an Demo App to test our library and you can clone from [here](https://github.com/inspetor/inspetor-ios-demo-app).
-You'll find all of our tracker requests and how to instantiante our library with the best practices.

-## Setup Guide
-This is the step-by-step Inspetor integration:

-### Library Repositories
+If you want to see a very simple integration of the library in action you can clone the [inspetor demo app](https://github.com/inspetor/inspetor-ios-demo-app).
+There you find an implementation on how to setup the library and trigger all tarcking actions.
+Apart from that, you find the best practices when using our library.

+## How to use
 The Inspetor iOS Library can be installed through [CocoaPods](https://cocoapod.org).
 To install all you have to do is follow this steps:

-1) Add this to your Podfile: `pod 'Inspetor'` (this uses the latest version).
+1. Add our library to you Podfile (`pod Inspetor`)
-2) Run `pod install`.
+1. Run `pod install` command

-When you import the Inspetor library you will see that you are actually installing more than one library, since the Inspetor iOS Library have some depndencies.
+P.S: When you import the Inspetor library you will see that you are actually installing more than one library, since the Inspetor iOS Library have some depndencies.

+## API Docs
+You can find more in-depth documentation about our frontend libraries and integrations in general [here](https://inspetor.github.io/docs-frontend).

 ### Library setup
-You must provide your config to setup our library.
-To do that, you need to pass us your configurations through our `setup()` function.
-All the access to the Inspetor functions is made through our `sharedInstance()` that is available by calling the `Inspetor.sharedInstance()`.
-There is an example in the code snipet bellow.

-You **should** instantiate the Inspetor Library in your application `AppDelegate` in the `didFinishLaunchingWithOptions` function.
+In order to properly relay information to Inspetor's processing pipeline, you'll need to provide customer-specific authentication credentials:
+- App ID (provided by Inspetor)
+- Tracker name (provided by Inspetor)

+With these, you can instantiate the Inspetor tracking instance.
+Our integration library instantiates a singleton instance to prevent multiple trackers from being instantiated, which could otherwise result in duplicate or inconsistent data being relayed to inspetor.
+Apart from that, the singleton will let you configure the library only once.

+The singleton instance is instantiated as follows:

 ```
 do {
-  try Inspetor.sharedInstance().setup(appId: "123", trackerName: "cool.name", devEnv: true)
+  try Inspetor.sharedInstance().setup(appId: "appId", trackerName: "trackerName", devEnv: false)
 } catch TrackerException.requiredConfig(let code, let message) {
   print("code: \(code) - message: \(message)")
 } catch {